 Halloween is always a fun time of the year, especially at Disney World.
-Usually around August, Disney World starts gearing up for the holiday with Halloween decorations, special treats, and of course, the Halloween parties!
+With decorations, special treats, and parties, Disney World really gets into the spirit of the Halloween season.
 And the fall is a great time to visit, thanks to lower crowds and cooler weather.
-If you have considered visiting Disney World during the fall to experience Disney’s version of this fun holiday, read on to find out everything to expect from Halloween at Disney World!
+If you love Halloween or are planning a trip to Disney World during the fall, here’s everything you need to know to celebrate Halloween at Disney World.

 The Disney Springs holiday decorations are themed more for fall than Halloween.
 They include fall leaves and harvest inspired items such as pumpkins and corn.
 They remind me of a trip to the pumpkin patch or a fall festival.
 You can get some great Halloween photos with some of these decorations as backgrounds.

 Mickey’s Not-So-Scary Halloween Party

 NOTE: Due to the COVID-19 pandemic, Disney has replaced Mickey’s Not-So-Scary Halloween Party with the After Hours Boo Bash for 2021.

 The biggest draw during Halloween at Disney World is Mickey’s Not-So-Scary Halloween Party.
 These parties are held in the Magic Kingdom on select nights from August through October.

 You must buy a separate ticket to the party in order to attend.
 Party tickets costs between $85-125 per person, depending on which night you attend.
 The closer to Halloween you go, the more expensive the tickets are.
 Halloween night tickets are the most expensive option.